Simple Website Engine

 Creating an Action Class

-Create a PHP file in the actions/ directory matching your content file name:
+Create a PHP file in the actions/ directory matching the content file name:

 <?php